vcrn/fash/README.md

   </p>
 </div>

-Written in Rust, using the library <a href="https://github.com/emilk/egui">egui</a> for the GUI, and libraries from <a href="https://github.com/RustCrypto">RustCrypto</a> for computing hashes.
-Example code from `egui` is used to create file dialog.
+Written in Rust, using the libraries <a href="https://github.com/emilk/egui">egui</a> for the GUI, <a href="https://github.com/PolyMeilex/rfd">rfd</a> for dialog windows, and various libraries from <a href="https://github.com/RustCrypto">RustCrypto</a> for computing hashes.

 # Installation